 RepresentWomen can provide candidate training organizations with tailored resources and tools, collaboration on research projects, access to RepresentWomen’s networks and media outlets, collaboration on trainings, etc.

 Training sessions, InstaLives, webinars, etc.

-- To help prepare women who might run in a ranked choice voting election, RepresentWomen can provide an orientation to ranked choice voting to ensure candidates fully understand the system they’re running in, including how to maximize its benefits during the campaign season.
+- Help prepare women who might run in a ranked choice voting election by providing an orientation to ranked choice voting to ensure candidates fully understand the system they’re running in, including how to maximize its benefits during the campaign season.

 Network and community building

 - Help create linkages and build partnerships between candidate training organizations and democracy reform organizations, which is especially relevant for women who decide not to run but would still like to be engaged politically.

 - Providing connections to donors and PACs who specifically fund ‘pro-democracy’ candidates, who run on platforms that include reforms such as ranked choice voting.

 As much as possible, we can help with state and/or city-specific research requests.